CRUISING DANUBE THROUGH HISTORY

 Short drive to the village Vratna where you can see the three highest, nature made stone bridges in Europe, over Vratna River nearby this natural phenomenon, is the old Vratna Monastery which was built in the 14th century.
 The excursion continues, through the town of Negotin and arriving at the Rajac vineries.
 According to the official reports Rajac vineries consist of more than 160 underground objects.
 Vineries are well known for their high quality wines.
 After the tour of the vineries, lunch is served and wine tasting is offered.
 Arrival at the hotel.

-Day 3: KLADOVO – LEPENSKI VIR – CAPTAIN MIŠA’S HILL – VIMINACIUM – BELGRADE (280km)
+Day 3: KLADOVO – LEPENSKI VIR – CAPTAIN MIŠA’S HILL – GOLUBAC FORTRESS – SMEDEREVO FORTRESS – BELGRADE (280km)

-Breakfast at the hotel and departure at 09:00.
+Breakfast at the hotel and departure at 9:15 am.
 Driving along the Danube River with short stops, to Donji Milanovac Town.
 Arriving at the archaeological site Lepenski Vir, which was known as one of the oldest European and world urban settlements, as well as culturally advanced for the Middle Stone Age period (6500 BCE).
 After site tour, lunch is served in the ethnic restaurant “Captain Miša’s Hill” with breathtaking views of the Danube River and surrounding nature.
-The journey continues on towards Belgrade, passing near Golubac Fortress.
+The journey continues on towards Belgrade, with a short stop at the Golubac Fortress.
 The fortress was built in mid-14th century, and was many times demolished and rebuilt as a border fortress between Serbia, Hungary and Turkey.
-Next stop is Viminacium, built in the 1st century as one of the first Roman military camps on the Danube River.
-Viminacium was the capital of Upper Moesia during 3rd and 4th century, one of only few Roman settlements which was demolished and rebuilt.
-It is still being explored and new excavations are underway, promising great and exciting new discoveries.
+Next stop is Smederevo and a visit of the fortress, which was built in the period between 1428 and 1439, during despot Djuradj Brankovic reign.
+In 1459, the fortress was conquered by Otoman Empire which marked the end of the Serbian Medieval state.
+Today, the Smederevo fortress is considered to be the largest preserved of its kind, revealing Despot’s secrets to its visitors.
 This is where the official sightseeing and program ends and after a short drive, arrival in Belgrade is expected in the early evening.

 Included in the price: